Siddhartha-chauhan/COMPANY_MASTER/README.md

 The Python scripts in this project perform the following tasks:

 1. **Read the data**
-   - Load CSV and other source files as Python dictionaries or pandas DataFrames.

 2. **Process the data**
-   - Slice, dice, accumulate, and transform the data for analysis.

 3. **Generate visualizations** using `matplotlib`: